seliv55/cell_mito/README.md

 ## Description

-The software tool “Mitodyn” supports an analysis of mitochondrial and cellular energy metabolism dynamics.
+The software tool “Mitodyn” supports an analysis of dynamics of mitochondrial and cellular energy metabolism.
 It is based on a kinetic model, i.e., a system of ordinary differential equations (ODE) that describes mitochondrial electron transport, biochemical reactions providing substrates for the electron transport, oxidative phosphorylation, ATP consumption and transport of some metabolites through the cellular and inner mitochondrial membranes.
 It is customized for the neuronal cells.

 ## Key features